coverclock/com-diag-codex/README.md

 # What Works

 I first developed Codex under OpenSSL 1.0.2 on Ubuntu "xenial".
-I later ported it to (not necessarily in this order)
+I later ported it to (not necessarily in this order):

-* OpenSSL 1.0.1 on Raspbian "jessie" on the Raspberry Pi 2 and 3,
+* OpenSSL 1.0.1 on Raspbian "jessie" on the Raspberry Pi 2 and 3;
-* OpenSSL 1.1.0 on Raspbian "stretch",
+* OpenSSL 1.1.0 on Raspbian "stretch";
-* BoringSSL 1.1.0 which is Google's fork of OpenSSL 1.1.0 from which it is substantially different, and
+* BoringSSL 1.1.0 which is Google's fork of OpenSSL 1.1.0 from which it is substantially different;
+* OpenSSL 1.1.1;
-* OpenSSL 1.1.1 which is the current development version.
+* OpenSSL 3.0.2.

 The Codex handshake (renegotiation) feature in Codex only works under OpenSSL 1.0.2.
 It's of questionable value anyway, but it was an enlightening